webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-module.md

   <img :src="$withBase('/images/module-config-file.png')" alt="module-config-file">

 - Database:
-  All the Factory, Migrations and Seeds files of this modules are present in Database Folder.
+  All the Factory, Migrations and Seeds files of this module are present in Database Folder.

   - To generate Migration File:
     ```terminal